 During the Clinical Cardiac Electrophysiology Fellowship, you are responsible for performing and interpreting electrophysiological studies with the responsible consultant.
 Regular teaching sessions are given by staff consultants.

-- Examine each patient coming to the laboratory, interpret the results of the procedure and enter these results into an electronic database.
+- Examine each patient coming to the Electrophysiology Laboratory, interpret the results of the procedure and enter the results into an electronic database

-- Two to three days each week, you are expected to pursue clinical research in the area of electrophysiology.
+- Pursue clinical research in the area of electrophysiology

 Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are integral parts of this fellowship.

 To ensure that you acquire adequate knowledge and develop the appropriate technical skills to meet program expectations, your performance is monitored carefully during the Clinical Cardiac Electrophysiology Fellowship.
-You are evaluated formally by your supervising faculty member and meet with the program director to review these evaluations.
+You are formally evaluated by supervising faculty members on a regular basis and meet with the program director to review these evaluations.
 In addition, you regularly evaluate the faculty to confirm that your educational goals are being met.